sagemathinc/cocalc-doc/source/teaching-create-course.rst

      :width: 100%
      :align: center

-All added students will be invited to join your course by email.
+Any student who does not have an account on CoCalc will be sent an email invitation to create an account and join your course.
-Any student who does not have an account on CoCalc will be invited to create one.
+For security reasons, CoCalc does not automatically send email invitations to students added if they already have a CoCalc account.

 Your course page will now look like this